Energy Development in the Arctic

 At the Commission’s 2012 annual meeting in Anchorage, Alaska, Native hunters noted the extreme sensitivity of marine mammals to sound and vessel activities, and how underwater sound has been increasing over the last 30 years.
 Increased sound levels could cause marine mammals to leave traditional hunting areas.
 The hunters also raised concerns that the whales and seals that they eat may become contaminated by exposure to drilling muds or oil, either directly or through consumption of contaminated prey.
 Additionally, they expressed doubt that current oil spill response techniques would be effective at removing oil before animals became exposed.

-Whalers in Barrow, Alaska, and other Arctic communities who are members of the Alaska Eskimo Whaling Commission have jointly entered into annual “Conflict Avoidance Agreements (CAA)” with oil and gas companies and seismic operators to minimize disturbance of the spring and fall bowhead whale subsistence hunts.
+Whalers in Barrow, Alaska, and other Arctic communities who are members of the Alaska Eskimo Whaling Commission have jointly entered into annual “Conflict Avoidance Agreements (CAAs)” with oil and gas companies and seismic operators to minimize disturbance of the spring and fall bowhead whale subsistence hunts.
 The agreements specify areas and times that industry must not operate so as to avoid disturbing marine mammals before a hunt.
 The agreements also require the use of village-based communication centers to relay information between hunters and industry regarding planned operations and marine mammal presence and movements.
-The hunters have recommended that future agreements be expanded to include other species besides bowhead whales and also to address other potentially harmful activities, such as shipping and fishing.
+The CAAs have generally been considered successful in minimizing impacts on subsistence activities, and hunters have recommended that future agreements be expanded to include other species besides bowhead whales and also to address other potentially harmful activities, such as shipping and fishing.
 They noted the agreements must also be enforceable by the federal government.

 NMFS regulations require that applicants for incidental harassment authorizations prepare a Plan of Cooperation (POC) that identifies measures that have or will be taken to minimize adverse effects on the availability of marine mammals for subsistence purposes.
 Although POCs are not structured as “consensus” agreements (as are CAAs), they are enforceable.